Essential norms of pointwise multipliers in the non-algebraic setting: Toolbox

-Usually, without unnecessary confusion, the {\it Rademacher system $\left\{ r_n \right\}_{n=1}^{\infty}$} is understood as the Bernoulli sequence of independent identically and symmetrically distributed random variables on the unit interval taking the values $\pm 1$.
-In more familiar form the {\it $n^{\text{th}}$ standard Rademacher $r_n$}, where $n \in \mathbb{N}$, is just a function
+Usually, the {\it Rademacher system $\left\{ r_n \right\}_{n=1}^{\infty}$} is understood as the Bernoulli sequence of independent identically and symmetrically distributed random variables on the unit interval taking the values $\pm 1$.
+In more familiar form, the {\bf $n^{\text{th}}$ standard Rademacher $r_n$} with $n \in \mathbb{N}$ is just a function